diya236/Tradding-App/README.md

 The main objectives of this project are:

-To understand the working of a trading system
+1.To understand the working of a trading system

-To apply Object-Oriented Programming concepts in Java To develop logical thinking and problem-solving skills To gain experience in real-world application development To improve teamwork and collaboration
+2.To apply Object-Oriented Programming concepts in Java

+3.To develop logical thinking and problem-solving skills

+4.To gain experience in real-world application development

+5.To improve teamwork and collaboration

 4. Features of the Application
 4.1 User Management
 Basic login and registration functionality (if implemented)